daiictian/Interview.AI/README.md

 3. Skip the blueprint
 4. Name the Lambda Function "Interview".
 5. Select the runtime as Java 8
-6. Go to the the root directory containing pom.xml, and run 'mvn assembly:assembly -DdescriptorId=jar-with-dependencies package'.
+6. Go to the the /alexa-skills-EHR/ directory containing pom.xml, and run 'mvn assembly:assembly -DdescriptorId=jar-with-dependencies package'.
 This will generate a zip file named "alexa-skills-kit-samples-1.0-jar-with-dependencies.jar" in the target directory.
 7. Select Code entry type as "Upload a .ZIP file" and then upload the "alexa-skills-kit-samples-1.0-jar-with-dependencies.jar" file from the build directory to Lambda
 8. Set the Handler as EHRSystem.EHRsystemSpeechletRequestStreamHandler (this refers to the Lambda RequestStreamHandler file in the zip).
 9. Create a basic execution role and click create.